Specialty REITs Carve Out Bigger Niche in the Market

 Americold Realty Trust (COLD) is one of the newest additions to the market.
 The company, which bills itself as the largest REIT focused on the ownership, operation and development of temperature-controlled warehouses, went public in January with a market cap that now tops $3.1 billion.

 Such non-traditional REITs represent a bigger force in the REIT world.
-Although NAREIT tracks 11 REITs in its “specialty” sub-sector, Green Street takes a broader view with its count of more than 40 non-traditional REITs that also includes operators of data centers, manufactured homes and self-storage among other sub-sectors.
+Although Nareit tracks 11 REITs in its “specialty” sub-sector, Green Street takes a broader view with its count of more than 40 non-traditional REITs that also includes operators of data centers, manufactured homes and self-storage among other sub-sectors.
 Combined, those non-traditional REITs represent 37 percent of the equity REIT market cap.

-Over the past five years, Green Street’s list of non-traditional REITs has outperformed the NAREIT Index by an average of more than 700 basis points annually.
+Over the past five years, Green Street’s list of non-traditional REITs has outperformed the Nareit Index by an average of more than 700 basis points annually.
 “These outsized returns have definitely helped to accelerate acceptance of non-traditional real estate by a larger group of sector-dedicated investors,” says Owens.
 On the other hand, there have also been specialty sectors that have underperformed the market, including private prisons, single-family rentals, energy infrastructure and timber among others, he says.

 Specialty REITs appeal to the traditional real estate REIT investors looking to diversify portfolios with real estate, as well as investors who are interested in a particular industry, such as gaming or advertising.
 “The common theme throughout that bucket is growth,” says John (J.T.)
 Deignan, managing director and head of real estate equity capital markets at Mizuho.
 “These sectors have probably seen the best growth out of all of the other traditional sectors of real estate as defined by earnings growth or FFO growth from net operating income.”